daos-stack/daos/doc/user/posix.md

 setuid() and setgid() programs, as well as supplementary groups, are currently not supported.

-While libdfs can be tested from a single instance (i.e. single process or client node if used through dfuse), special care is required when the same POSIX container is mounted concurrently by multiple processes.
+While libdfs can be tested from a single instance (i.e., single process or client node if used through dfuse), special care is required when the same POSIX container is mounted concurrently by multiple processes.
 Concurrent DFS mounts are not recommended.
 Support for concurrency control is under development and